 The single channel accommodates both vehicle-to-vehicle and roadside-to-vehicle communications based on CSMA/CA media access control.

 A 700 MHz radio frequency band will be used for the safe driving support systems.
-In particular, this frequency band is considered appropriate for communications in the use case of intersection collisions avoidance as shown in Fig. 7.
+In particular, this frequency band is considered appropriate for communications in the use case of intersection collisions avoidance as shown in Figure 8.

-Figure 7
+Figure 8